SButtan93-dev/DX11Starter_ECSEngine/README.md

 </br>

 # Build
-Clone and run the engine (.sln) on VS2019.
+Clone and run the engine (.sln) on 'Release' mode on VS2019.
+The dependencies are included.

 # License
 MIT.